What do I do when my child’s other parent is opposed to coming to see you?

 What do I tell my child about coming to see you?

-You can tell your child that I am someone who likes kids and I am interested in learning more about him and the problems he is facing.
-When I first meet with a child, I begin by getting to know him apart from his problems.
-Our conversation will begin with his strengths and abilities, his unique qualities, and his favorite interests.
-As we proceed, I’ll consult with the child as the “expert” on his life, including his problems and the effects of his problems.
-These problems are always viewed as separate and distinct from the child to free him to look at and talk about problems in a new and non-blaming way. ”Does it seem that ‘Anger’ is trying to be the boss of you?
+I encourage kids to see their problems as separate and distinct from them, to free the child to look at and talk about problems in a new and non-blaming way.
+“Does it seem that ‘Anger’ is trying to be the boss of you?
 Is that okay or not, in your view?
 If you were able to get “Anger” off your back, what would become possible for you that seems impossible right now?”

 How can I persuade my teen to come see you?

 I understand that many teens are uncomfortable about seeing a therapist.
 If your teen has been fighting with you or is in trouble, she may be afraid that I’m going to make her feel worse.
 Instead, I invite her to consult with me as an “inside expert” on her family, someone with valuable information and insight about the effects of family problems and ideas for positive change and improvements.
 I offer young people the opportunity to work collaboratively with the goal of removing obstacles between herself, her family, and her goals for the future.
-I might ask questions such as, “What likeable parts of yourself will grow stronger when the unlikeable parts of the problem grow weaker?
-What would it say to you about yourself, if you were to become free to be more “genuine” around your friends?
-Do you suppose your parents might discover new qualities in you to value and respect, when this problem no longer clouds their vision?”

 Why don’t you accept insurance?